emberjs/rfcs/text/0181-deprecate-ember-data-initializers.md

 The goal of this RFC is to remove the `data-adapter`, `injectStore`, `transforms`, and `store` Ember application initializers that Ember Data injects into apps.
-The `ember-data` initializer not be changed and any code that previously depended on the ordering of these initializers (via the `before` or `after` properties on an initalizer) can be changed to use the `ember-data` initializers for ordering.
+The `ember-data` initializer will not be changed and any code that previously depended on the ordering of these initializers (via the `before` or `after` properties on an initalizer) can be changed to use the `ember-data` initializers for ordering.